I suppose when it comes to Vicenza Italy I am a little biased. Our house is in the province of Vicenza and my family has lived here for centuries

 When it comes to the main "tourist attractions" the list of things to do and places to see is surprisingly long for such a relatively small town.
 Here then are the “must see” sights in Vicenza...

-Visiting the villas is easiest if you have a car but most can be reached by public transport.
+Visiting the Palladian Villas is easiest if you have a car but most can be reached by public transport.
 The number 8 bus that you can catch near the station goes past a lot of them and stops in front of the most famous of all the villas – La Rotonda.

-The Vicenza Italy tourist office in the old town - Piazza dei Signori, 8 – has a lot of info, maps and advice on visiting the villas and info on all the Palladian building within the old town of Vicenza too.
+The Vicenza tourist office in the old town - Piazza dei Signori, 8 – has a lot of info, maps and advice on visiting the villas and info on all the other Palladian building within the old town of Vicenza too.

 The ladies in the office are very helpful and friendly, Anna in particular is fantastic and will be able to give all the advice you need on opening times etc.